Jim Lemley: Personal life

-Lemley earned a B.A. in Marketing from the University of Idaho, College of Business and Economics in 1988.
+Lemley earned a B.A. in marketing from the University of Idaho, College of Business and Economics in 1988.
 While in attendance at the University of Idaho, he was a member of the secret letter fraternity Delta Tau Delta.

 He is a member of the Producers Guild of America, Directors Guild of America and the Screen Actors Guild.
-He remains an active member of his Alma Mater, serving on the Advisory Board for the University of Idaho, College of Business and Economics where he also spoke as commencement speaker in the Spring of 2013.
+He remains an active member of his alma mater, serving on the advisory board for the University of Idaho, College of Business and Economics where he also spoke as commencement speaker in the Spring of 2013.
 Along with frequent collaborator Timur Bekmambetov, Lemley is a founding member and contributor to The World Building Institute at the USC School of Cinematic Arts.

 He met French actress Sophie Marceau while on the set of Anna Karenina in 1996, where Marceau played the eponymous role.
-They have a daughter, Juliette, born in June 2002.
-They separated in 2006.
+They have a daughter, Juliette, born in 2002.